Iceland 5-Day Road Trip

 Share the road with the sheep in Iceland

-We stayed at Flaga 2 - Guesthouse and paid $190.00 for one night.
+We stayed at Flaga 2 Guesthouse for one night and paid $190.00.
 The place was in the middle of nowhere but was decent and clean.
 We had a small room and shared a kitchen and bath with two or three other rooms.

-Accommodation cost is approximately double what we would usually pay when traveling around Europe.
+The accommodation cost was approximately double what we would usually pay when traveling around Europe.
 We had a home-cooked meal, made plans for the following day, and had an early night.

 Stunning green landscapes right along Highway 1 in Iceland